googlefonts/googlesans/docs/MAINTAINER.md

 (Note: if you also have a group list, specify it as an additional switch like so: `--import-groups-file import_groups_italic.txt`)

-Now extract the features from the staging UFOs and manually massage them into the existing sources.
+4. Extract the features from the staging UFOs and manually merge them into the existing sources.
 The font info may also need to be updated, chiefly Unicode and codepage ranges.

-Additionally, consider which of the imported glyphs need anchor propagation (the list is kept in `scripts/internal/normalize.py`, re-run `scripts/gs-normalize-designspace.py` when you modify it).
+5. Consider which of the imported glyphs need anchor propagation; edit the list kept in `scripts/internal/normalize.py`

+6. Run `scripts/gs-normalize-designspace.py`.

 ![Quality Assurance Workflow](assets/merge_process.png)